-To assist compiling the documentation prior to the formal submission of a planning application, please ensure your submission includes the following points:

-- Has suitable space within the development been allocated for rubbish bins and recycling bins and boxes? - > Have I provided enough capacity for refuse and recycling at the development? - > Have I provided details of the location and size of any proposed communal bin store(s)? - Have I ensured access to communal bin storage area(s) is suitable for both residents and the collection operatives? - Have I ensured all access routes are free from obstacles and included suitable slopes (must not exceed 1:12) and drop down kerbs where level changes occur? - Where applicable) Have I ensured that commercial waste is kept separate from household waste? - Please include drawings, detailing all proposed external and internal bin storage areas.
+To assist compiling the documentation prior to the formal submission of a planning application, please ensure your submission includes the following points: Houses and single dwellings - Has suitable space for a collection point within the development been allocated for rubbish bins and recycling bins (space for 3 wheelie bins at curtilage of the property nearest the highway)? - ➤ Have I ensured all access routes are free from obstacles such as steps or width restriction and included suitable slopes (must not exceed 1:12) and drop down kerbs where level changes occur? - > Have I allowed for the collection vehicle to gain access to within a maximum distance of 25 Metres to the properties collection point? - If the property is accessed by a long private drive have I built into the plan a purpose built bin area / storage - recycling bins? - Have I provided enough capacity for refuse and recycling at the development? - Have I provided details of the location and size of any proposed communal bin store(s)? - > Have I ensured access to communal bin storage area(s) is suitable for both residents and the collection operatives? - (Where applicable) Have I ensured that commercial waste is kept separate from household waste? - Please include drawings, detailing all proposed external and internal bin storage areas.
 List of drawings should include: - Location and site plan (clearly showing location of proposed bin store). - Floor plans including elevations. - Bin store design (including number and layout of bins to be accommodated).

-The councils welcome discussion to ensure the design and intended use of waste facilities adequately meet the needs of residents.
+The councils waste team welcome discussion to ensure the design and intended use of waste facilities adequately meet the needs of residents.
 Please contact the councils at:

-• Eastbourne Borough Council : Planning Policy Tel: 01323 410000 • Hastings Borough Council : Planning Policy Tel: 01424 451098 Email: fplanning@hastings.gov.uk ٠ Rother District Council : Planning Policy Tel: 01424 787000 Email: planning@rother.gov.uk ٠ Wealden District Council : Planning Policy Tel: 01892 653311 Email: planning@wealden.gov.uk end
+Hastings Borough Council: Planning Policy

+Email: fplanning@hastings.gov.uk

+Rother District Council: Planning Policy

+Finally planning @rethors govern.